neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 - You must be at least a Member of the selected Organization to transfer projects to it.
 - The number of projects you can transfer is limited by the target Organization plan's allowance.
-- Projects can't be transferred between incompatible plans due to differences in usage allowances.
-For example, attempting to transfer projects from a Scale plan personal account to a Launch plan Organization will result in an error.
+- The billing plan of the organization must match or exceed the billing plan of the personal Neon account you are transferring projects from.
+For example, attempting to transfer projects from a Scale plan personal account to a Launch plan organization will result in an error.
 - If any organization members were already collaborators on the projects being transferred, we'll remove their collaborator access since they'll get full access as org members anyway.
+- Transferring projects between Organizations is currently not supported.
+You can only transfer projects from a personal Neon account to an Organization.
+If you need to move projects between Organizations, please contact [Neon Support](https://console.neon.tech/app/projects?modal=support).

 ## Transfer from the Neon Console